Muth v. Frank: Trial court

 During trial Dr. David Tick, a professor of genetics, testified against the couple saying the couple's incest conception led to their daughter's poor physical and mental development.
 The judge terminated the couple's custody of their children.
 The Muths tried to appeal, claiming that the "termination of their parental rights based on their incestuous parenthood denied them due process of law and their rights to equal protection of the law."
 The court denied these claims.

 This case arose when in a subsequent trial, both were convicted of incest and sentenced to prison.
 Allen Muth received eight years in prison and Patricia Muth received five years.
 Finally, Allen Muth applied while imprisoned for a writ of habeas corpus in federal court on the grounds that the state anti-incest laws violated his constitutional rights and hence his imprisonment was illegal.

 Court of Appeals

 After the Supreme Court ruled in Lawrence v.
 Texas that sodomy was protected by a right of privacy, Allen Muth appealed his conviction to the Seventh Circuit Court of Appeals relying on the Lawrence decision.

 Majority Opinion

-In an opinion by Judge Daniel Anthony Manion, the court ruled that Lawrence had dealt specifically with homosexual sodomy and not other consensual private sexual activity between adults, and was considered narrow and strained.
+In an opinion by Judge Daniel Anthony Manion, the court ruled that Lawrence had dealt specifically with homosexual sodomy and not other consensual private sexual activity between adults, and was considered narrow and constrained.

 The court ruled that Lawrence was not legal precedent to reverse the trial court's ruling.
 In the majority opinion Judge Daniel Anthony Manion responded to the petitioners reliance on Lawrence by writing: